superruzafa/visual-scala-reference/_functions/tail.md

 }
 ~~~

-`tail` returns all but the first element in the collection.
+`tail` returns all but the first element in this collection.

 <figure class="diagram">
   <img src="images/tail.1.svg" alt="tail function">